Redondo Beach, Felony Case Negotiated to Misdemeanor PC 242

 As the wife reached for the door to leave, our client grabbed his wife’s arm to prevent her from opening the door.
-The wife then called the Redondo Beach Police, who arrested our client for felony domestic violence (Penal Code § 273.5).
-The wife had a significant and visible bruise to her upper arm, but nothing more.
+The wife became very upset that her husband would try to control her, so she quickly called the Redondo Beach Police, who she knew would arrest our client for felony domestic violence (Penal Code § 273.5).
+Her call caused the exact result she expected.
+The wife, however, had a significant and visible bruise to her upper arm, but nothing more.

-At the first pre-trial conference, Greg Hill from our office negotiated with the Redondo Beach City Prosecutor for several hours, eventually persuading her to amend the complaint to simple battery (Penal Code § 242), as mutual combat was involved and the client’s wife recanted her story told to the police.
+At the first pre-trial conference, with the client’s wife present, Greg Hill from our office negotiated with the Redondo Beach City Prosecutor for several hours, eventually persuading her to amend the complaint to simple battery (Penal Code § 242), as mutual combat was involved (according to the police report) and the client’s wife recanted her story she told to the police.

 Our client was happy to accept the plea bargain, as his employment would be imperiled with a domestic violence charge, but less endangered with a straight battery charge.
-The plea terms involved a $400 contribution to a victims of domestic violence fund (mandatory under California (this rose to $500 in 2014)) and 52 weeks of the “batterer’s program” required in all cases of spousal abuse.
+The plea terms involved a $400 contribution to a victims of domestic violence fund (mandatory under California (this rose to $500 in 2014)) and 52 weeks of a court approved “batterer’s program” required in all cases of spousal abuse.

-The booking fee, as well as all fines and community service (five days is mandated under the Penal Code, but often not imposed), were waived by virtue of our client’s 17 days in custody.
+The booking fee, as well as all fines and community service (eight hours is mandated under the Penal Code, but often not imposed), were waived by virtue of our client’s 17 days in custody.

 For more information about the difference between a felony and a misdemeanor, bail and domestic violence in general, click on the following articles:

 Watch our Video about Domestic Violence by clicking here.